terra-money/oracle-feeder/feeder/README.md

 Submit exchange rate prevotes and votes, implementing the [voting procedure](https://github.com/terra-money/andromeda-oracle/blob/main/x/oracle/spec/01_concepts.md#voting-procedure).

-## Requirements
-Every Oracle Chain validator must participate in the oracle process and periodically submit a vote for the exchange rate of Luna in all whitelisted denominations.
-Because this process occurs every 30 seconds, validators must set up an automated process to avoid getting slashed and jailed.

 ## Make a new key for oracle votes

 You can separate the keys used for controlling a validator account from those that are submitting oracle votes on behalf of a validator.
 Run: